marmudke/Wine_Quality/README.md

 <ol>
   <li>fixed acidity: Influences the flavor of the wine.
 A significant reduction in acids can lead to wines that taste flat.
 Examples of fixed acids are tartaric, malic, citric, and succinic, which can be found in grapes (except succinic).
 It is measured in g/dm3.</li>
   <li>volatile acidity: These acids must be distilled out from the wine before the end of the production process.
 Excess of volatile acids are undesirable and lead to unpleasant flavor.
-It is measured in g/dm3. citric acid: The amount of citric acid in the wine, which most of it is usually consumed during the fermentation process.
+It is measured in g/dm3.</li>
+  <li>citric acid: The amount of citric acid in the wine, which most of it is usually consumed during the fermentation process.
 It acts as a preservative and small quantities can add freshness and flavor.
 It is measured in g/dm3.</li>
   <li>residual sugar: The amount of sugar remaining after the end of the fermentation.
 The goal is to have a perfect balance between sweetness and sourness.
 Wines with more than 45g/dm3 are considered sweet.
 It is measured in g/dm3.</li>
   <li>chlorides: The amount of salt in the wine.</li>
   <li>free sulfur dioxide: The amount of sulfur dioxide (SO2) in free form.
 They are also known as sulfites and too much of it is undesirable and gives a pungent odour.
 It is measured in g/dm3.</li>